Tuscarora language: Word order

 In all cases, the translation is "William saw a dog."
 Mithun writes:

 "[I]t is necessary but not sufficient to consider the syntactic case roles of major constituents.
 In fact, the order of sentence elements is describable in terms of functional deviation from a syntactically defined basic order."
 (Emphasis added.)

-A sentence that is ambiguous on basis of its containing too many ambiguous arguments is:
+A sentence that is ambiguous due to containing too many ambiguous arguments is:

 Case

 Tuscarora appears to be a nominative-accusative language.

 Tuscarora has a case system in which syntactic case is indicated in the verb.
 The main verb of the sentence can indicate, for example, "aorist+1st-person+objective+human+'transitive-verb'+punctual+dative."
 (In this case, a sentence could be a single word long, as below in Noun Incorporation.)
 Objective and dative are indicated by morphemes.

 Noun incorporation

 Tuscarora definitely incorporates nouns into verbs, as is evident from many examples on this page.
 This is typical of a polysynthetic language.
 In Tuscarora, one long verb can be an entire sentence, including subject and object.
 In fact, theoretically any number of arguments could be incorporated into a verb.
 It is done by raising nominals realized as noun stems.
 Datives are not incorporated.